ZoneMinder/zoneminder/README.txt

 immediately  but some of the daemons will still be  using  the old values and this can lead to data inconsistency or loss.

-One  of  the options you may notice in the `System' tab allows you  to specify the default language for your installation  of ZoneMinder.
+One  of  the options you may notice in the 'System' tab allows you  to specify the default language for your installation  of ZoneMinder.
 Versions  1.17.0  and  later  support   multiple languages  but  rely on users to assist in  creating  language